ash/raku-course/essentials/data-types/what/index.md

 ```

 Notice that in the case of `-1` we put the number in parentheses, as `say -1.WHAT` would try to negate the result of `1.WHAT`, which leads to an exception.

-## Exercises

-Do not skip the exercises as they reveal some additional information about the data types of Raku.

 {% include nav.html %}